Creedcoder/Processor-Performance-Boost-Mode/README.md

 - Real-time feedback: The app displays a label to provide feedback on the applied boost mode setting.
 - Multilingual support: The app supports multiple languages, allowing users to read out the active boost mode setting in their preferred language.
 - DPI-aware and scalable: The app is designed to be DPI-aware, ensuring proper scaling on different display resolutions and DPI settings.
-- Customizable appearance: Users can modify the app's appearance by adjusting transparency, font sizes, and other visual elements.
+- Auto Config File: Users can create a configuration file (`config.xml`) to automatically apply boost modes based on running applications.

 ## Usage